 Actress Li Xiaolu sold goods worth 35 million CNY (5.3 million USD) in one stream

-The second most common application for short videos.
-Unlike Douyin, Kuaishou's audience is mainly made up of residents of smaller cities, the so-called Tier 3-4, and even rural areas.
-Kuaishou is considered a true window to China, which allows seeing how an ordinary Chinese lives.
+The second largest short video app.
+Unlike Douyin, Kuaishou's Chinese viewers are mainly made up of residents of lower tier cities, the so-called Tier 3-4, and even rural areas.
+This short video platform is considered a true window to China, which allows seeing how an ordinary Chinese lives.
 There are also popular streams where you can insert links to your product in Taobao.

-A streaming service integrated into the Taobao marketplace.
+Another important video platform integrated into the Taobao marketplace.
 Users can make purchases immediately while watching the stream.
 There are different categories such as food, travel, lifestyle and others.
-Taobao Live tops the list in terms of market share.
-In 2020, customers had access to more than 500,000 hours of content daily, and the number of newly registered accounts almost doubled.
+Taobao Live tops the list in terms of China market share.
+In 2020, customers had access to more than 500,000 hours of content daily, and the number of newly registered accounts doing video hosting in China almost doubled.

 Alibaba, which owns Taobao, also announced the support of streams from farmers and sellers from the village of cūnbō (村村).

-It is also a video streaming service that was created in 2015.
-The app is like a mix of Twitch and live.ly, which presents content in various formats from Let's play to videos with the ordinary chatter.
+It is an online video platform that was created in 2015.
+The app is an example of Chinese streaming platforms like a mix of Twitch and live.ly, which presents content in various formats from Let's play to videos with the ordinary chatter.

-About 25.5 million people use Inke every month.
-As well as in other more popular applications, Inke has a monetization system where subscribers can send donations to streamers in real time.
-Previously, such monetization system and Inke algorithms appeared revolutionary, but now the platform lags behind other platforms in terms of innovation and development and is much inferior to Douyin and Taobao Live.
+About 25.5 million people are related to monthly active users.
+As well as in other more popular applications, Inke has a monetization system where subscribers can send donations to streamers in real time for their online videos.
+Previously, the monetization system and Inke algorithms appeared revolutionary, but now the platform lags behind other platforms in terms of innovation and development and is much inferior to Douyin and Taobao Live.

 Specific features of streaming in China